 The Forum’s Institutes are small-scale, one-day conferences with plenary and concurrent sessions that focus on a specific topic or area within education abroad.
 The primary purpose of an Institute is to offer participants the opportunity to deepen their knowledge and understanding of The Forum’s Standards of Good Practice and to engage with other colleagues with expertise in the topic area.

-The Institute on Best Practices for Health, Safety, Security and Risk Management, is education abroad’s signature annual event focusing on the risk management issues faced daily by organizations and institutions.
-Professionals in a variety of roles who are involved in managing international educational activities and associated risks gather each year at this Institute to debrief, train, improve and learn the latest in best practices in education abroad risk management, including regulatory compliance.
+Best Practices for Health, Safety, Security and Risk Management, is education abroad’s signature annual event focusing on the risk management issues faced daily by organizations and institutions.
+Professionals in a variety of roles who are involved in managing international educational activities and associated risks gather each year at this Standards Institute to debrief, train, improve and learn the latest in best practices in education abroad risk management, including regulatory compliance.

 The goals of the Institute are to:

 - Enhance the knowledge and skills necessary to meet the Standards of Good Practice for Education Abroad by analyzing requirements and sharing examples of best practices;

 - Explore approaches from within as well as outside the field of education abroad; and

 - Enhance the overall safety and security of education abroad for the benefit of all participants.